vdhamer/Photo-Club-Hub/.github/README.md

 ## Contributing
 Bug fixes and new features are welcome.
-Before investing effort in designing, coding testing, and refining features, it is best to first describe the idea or functional change within a new or existing Github `Issue`.
+Before investing effort in designing, coding testing, and refining features, it is best to first describe the idea or functional change within a new or existing GitHub `Issue`.
 That allows for some upfront discussion and prevents wasted effort due to overlapping initiatives.

 You can submit an `Issue` with a tag like ”enhancement" or “bug” without commiting to make the code changes yourself.